This Thai pumpkin chicken curry perfectly captures my favorite season and a favorite cuisine in a bowl.

 I have always loved Thai food.
 I think because it’s similar to Indian food in some ways.
 Both cuisines use a decent amount of garlic, ginger, and chilies.

-I also keep several small jars of Thai curry paste on hand.
+- Thai Curry Paste: I also keep several small jars of Thai curry paste on hand.
 You can easily find these jars in most grocery stores.
-They’re tiny but pack a lot of flavor and also help to keep the ingredient list short in my Thai recipes.
+They’re tiny but pack a lot of flavors and also help to keep the ingredient list short in my Thai recipes.

 All Thai curries need jasmine rice – highly suggest serving the two together.